reyestech/Fullstack-Academy/README.md

 This toolkit is designed to showcase **practical PowerShell expertise** — the same skills you’ll leverage when integrating with enterprise SIEMs like Microsoft Sentinel or Splunk.
 Recruiters: each script is deliberately lightweight, heavily documented, and demonstrates **automation mindset** — a core competency for modern Cybersecurity Analysts.
 Engineers: clone, fork, or open a PR; security is a team sport!

 > **Next Steps:** Star ⭐ the repo if you find it useful, or raise an issue if you’d like new features.
-Happy hunting — and automate *all* the things!
+Happy hunting — and automate *all* the things! 🔍 Conclusion
+> This toolkit is designed to showcase **practical PowerShell expertise** — the same skills you’ll leverage when integrating with enterprise SIEMs like Microsoft Sentinel or Splunk.
+Recruiters: each script is deliberately lightweight, heavily documented, and demonstrates **automation mindset** — a core competency for modern Cybersecurity Analysts.
+Engineers: clone, fork, or open a PR; security is a team sport!

 > **Next Steps:** Star ⭐ the repo if you find it useful, or raise an issue if you’d like new features.
 Happy hunting — and automate *all* the things! 🔍

-Happy hunting 🔍 — feel free to open an issue or request with new scripts!

 <img src="https://i.imgur.com/1C8iiWB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>